tarwn/lessthandot-hugo/blogs/content/posts/2012-03-15-march-meme15-facebook.md

 </p>

 <p style="text-align: left;">
   The biggest thing that Facebook gave me was the ability to easily stay in contact with people who now lived hundreds of miles away.
-Like most people at the time, I was fascinated with finding people who I hadn&#8217;t talked to over 10 years.
+Like most people at the time, I was fascinated with finding people who I hadn't talked to over 10 years.
 People such as those I went to <span style="font-size: 10pt; line-height: 115%; font-family: Georgia, serif;">elementary </span>school with or worked with at my first few jobs.
 It was really cool to be able to catch up and reconnect with these people.
 </p>

 <p style="text-align: left;">